 That’s not to say that all of it was lost on me.
 When she wrote “cynicism and distrust have a stranglehold on our hearts”, I felt like she could easily have been speaking about my own heart.
 She tells us that to achieve true belonging, we must be vulnerable and have the courage to take on difficult things and be uncomfortable.
 I liked her observation that when we’re bullshitting, “the truth doesn’t matter, what I think matters.”

 The book is focused around four key approaches to improve belonging:

 - People Are Hard to Hate Close Up.
 Move In.

 - Hold Hands.
 With Strangers.

 The book contains many useful nuggets of advice, including practicing gratitude and breaking the habit of seeking confirmation that we’re not good enough.
 There are also many common sense ideas that are perhaps not so common, such as approaching conflict with a genuine attempt to understand the other person’s perspective.
 While boundaries may seem like a challenge sometimes, Brown takes the perspective that establishing and sticking to clear boundaries in conflict actually promotes compassion and belonging.
 Boundaries are the first ingredient in her BRAVING acronym for facing the wilderness.

-While there was definitely good stuff there, I have to say that for me this book was a bit of a disappointment.
-I’m a big Brene Brown fan, and I like what she has to say, particularly about vulnerability, but the wilderness metaphor just didn’t do it for me.
+While there was definitely good stuff there, I have to say that I was a bit disappointed by this book.
+I’m a big Brené Brown fan, and I like what she has to say, particularly about vulnerability, but the wilderness metaphor just didn’t do it for me.
 I definitely want to read more of her work, though; anyone have any favourites they’d like to suggest?